 This transitional area sure isn’t a fun place to be — but then again no one said it would be.
 There isn’t a manual for transitional life stages (would be nice though, wouldn’t it?!).
 And I have no solutions for you, if you too, who happen to be reading this, are traversing this same cloudy path.

 But I don’t need solutions now — and neither do you.

 This spot we’re in is not a place for solutions — it’s simply a path from A to B or B to C or C to Z (if you’re rocking those major life jumps).

 It’s a place to keep moving, but also to stand still, to take time and to reflect or just to take a break and catch up on your favorite shows.
 You’ve been taking care of yourself for a while now and so you know what’s best for you — so do that.

 Take your break.
 Live in your transition.
 Hang on through your transition.

 Know that once you come out on the other side of where you’re going you’ll have changed — and you’ll be stronger.

 P.S.
-There’s this cool newsletter thing I’m up to — subscribe here for a weekly dose of inspiration.
+There’s this cool newsletter thing I’m up to — subscribe here for a monthly dose of inspiration.